LeechStarlight Leech

 Head: Chartreuse chenille, wrapped around eyes

-Swing on a sink-tip line through deep runs and tailouts.
-Let the fly sweep across the current at a steady pace, allowing the rabbit strip and schlappen to pulse with movement.
-Vary the angle and speed of the swing to cover different depths and holding lies.
+How to Fish It: Swing on sink-tip line through deep runs and tail-outs.
+Let the fly sweep across current at steady pace, allowing rabbit strip and schlappen to pulse with movement.

-Sinks fast with lead wraps and heavy eyes, reaching the bottom quickly in deep runs.
+Pro Tips: Sinks fast with lead wraps and heavy eyes, reaching the bottom quickly in deep runs.
 The black body provides a dark silhouette visible from below, while the chartreuse head creates a bright attractor point.
-The rabbit strip tail undulates continuously, maintaining lifelike movement even when the fly is stationary in the current.